ibm-cloud-docs/Registry/registry_users.md

 ## Creating policies
 {: #create}

 If you want to control access to resources, you must assign roles to users or service IDs.
-Access to {{site.data.keyword.registrylong_notm}} resources can be granted to the namespace resource by name, the resource group, or the entire service, that is, all namespaces in the account.
+Access to {{site.data.keyword.registrylong_notm}} resources can be granted to the namespace resource by name, or the entire service, that is, all namespaces in the account.

 If you want to grant access to everything, don't specify a resource type or a resource.
 If you want to grant access to a specific namespace, specify the resource type as `namespace` and use the namespace name as the resource.